3766. oukoun

 Phonetic Spelling: (ook-oon')

-Definition: therefore, so then
+Definition: therefore, then, consequently

-Usage: therefore, so then.
+Meaning: therefore, so then.

 NAS Exhaustive Concordance